 This is an extremely worrying and anxiety provoking time for many of us.
-In fact, for some of us the easing of lockdown restrictions are even more anxiety provoking than when we first went into lockdown.
+In fact, for some of us the easing of lockdown restrictions are even more anxiety provoking than when we first went into lockdown of the pandemic.
 After adapting and maybe even feeling a sense of safety by the “Stay At Home” message, we are now moving through phases to a new normal.
-This has increased uncertainty and fear for many of us.
+This has increased uncertainty, worry and fear for many of us.

 You are not alone in your anxiety and worrying.